leannezhang/salesforce-quiz/README.md

-# Salesforce Practice Quiz Application
+# Salesforce Practice Quiz Web App

-# Summary
+## Summary
 This is a quiz application that tests an individual’s knowledge on Salesforce.com development platform.
-It has 20 sample questions.
+It has 10 sample questions.
 It is for professionals who are trying to earn a Salesforce.com Developer certificate (DEV 401).

-# Why was this created
+## Why was this created
 This idea came when I was studying for Salesforce Developer Dev401 exam.
-Another goal of making this web application was to develop my skills in Javascript, AJAX, and responsive design.
+I wanted an application where I can test my Salesforce expertise.
+Another goal of making this web application was to learn Javascript, AJAX, and responsive design from scratch.

-# Technical requirements:
+## Technical and functional requirements:
-  •	The quiz application is responsive (Using bootstrap)
+  •	The quiz application is responsive (uses bootstrap)
   •	Uses AJAX to load question.xml file
   •	Interactive and responsive when users select the wrong answers
-  •	Questions can have single answer and multiple answers
+  • Questions can have single answer and multiple answers, and the application can allow the users to select more than 1 answer
-  •	This quiz application updates user’s live score
+  •	This quiz application provides instant update of user’s score
-  •	The final score is captured at the end of the quiz
+  •	The final score is calcualted at the end of the quiz with a pass / fail message
+  •	User will need to get 68% to pass the quiz

-# Details
+## Technical Details
   •	Questions and answers are located in res/questions/questions.xml file.
-  •	You will need to get 68% to pass the quiz.

-# Support Browsers:
+## Support Browsers:
   •	Please test on Firefox or Chrome with local server setup